shamelin/go-jellyfin-api-client/docs/StudiosAPI.md

 	limit := int32(56) // int32 | Optional.
 The maximum number of records to return. (optional)
 	searchTerm := "searchTerm_example" // string | Optional.
 Search term. (optional)
 	parentId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | Specify this to localize the search to a specific item or folder.
-Omit to use the root. (optional) fields := []openapiclient.ItemFields{openapiclient.ItemFields("AirTime")} // []ItemFields | Optional.
-Specify additional fields of information to return in the output. (optional) excludeItemTypes := []openapiclient.BaseItemKind{openapiclient.BaseItemKind("AggregateFolder")} // []BaseItemKind | Optional.
+Omit to use the root. (optional) fields := []JellyfinJellyfinItemFields{"TODO"} // []JellyfinJellyfinItemFields | Optional.
+Specify additional fields of information to return in the output. (optional) excludeItemTypes := []JellyfinJellyfinBaseItemKind{"TODO"} // []JellyfinJellyfinBaseItemKind | Optional.
 If specified, results will be filtered out based on item type.
-This allows multiple, comma delimited. (optional) includeItemTypes := []openapiclient.BaseItemKind{openapiclient.BaseItemKind("AggregateFolder")} // []BaseItemKind | Optional.
+This allows multiple, comma delimited. (optional) includeItemTypes := []JellyfinJellyfinBaseItemKind{"TODO"} // []JellyfinJellyfinBaseItemKind | Optional.
 If specified, results will be filtered based on item type.
-This allows multiple, comma delimited. (optional) isFavorite := true // bool | Optional filter by items that are marked as favorite, or not. (optional) enableUserData := true // bool | Optional, include user data. (optional) imageTypeLimit := int32(56) // int32 | Optional, the max number of images to return, per image type. (optional) enableImageTypes := []openapiclient.ImageType{openapiclient.ImageType("Primary")} // []ImageType | Optional.
+This allows multiple, comma delimited. (optional) isFavorite := true // bool | Optional filter by items that are marked as favorite, or not. (optional) enableUserData := true // bool | Optional, include user data. (optional) imageTypeLimit := int32(56) // int32 | Optional, the max number of images to return, per image type. (optional) enableImageTypes := []JellyfinJellyfinImageType{"TODO"} // []JellyfinJellyfinImageType | Optional.
 The image types to include in the output. (optional) userId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | User id. (optional) nameStartsWithOrGreater := "nameStartsWithOrGreater_example" // string | Optional filter by items whose name is sorted equally or greater than a given input string. (optional) nameStartsWith := "nameStartsWith_example" // string | Optional filter by items whose name is sorted equally than a given input string. (optional)